school of theology and ministry

 If you do not already have a graduate degree (a degree beyond the initial first post-secondary degree) you must take the Graduate Record Examination (GRE).
 In some cases, the admissions office may accept other standardized tests (for example, the Miller Analogies Test or the TOEFL exam for non-native English speakers).
 To inquire, please email the admissions office.
 Ph.D. and S.T.D. applicants are not exempt from taking the GRE even if they possess a graduate degree.
 Our GRE code is 2508.

 PERMISSION OF SUPERIOR

 All diocesan priests and members of religious orders must submit a letter of approval and financial support from their bishop or major superior.
 The letter must indicate complete knowledge and support for your studies indicating degree and semester of initial enrollment.
-The letter must be on official letterhead and signed by your superior or bishop.
-The letter should be addressed to the assistant dean and director of admissions and must contain contact information.
-STM will only accept original letters. (pdf)
+The letter must be on official letterhead and signed by your superior or bishop and contain their contact information.
+The letter can be addressed to the Associate Dean.
+(Major Superior Letter Cover Form)

 The United States Government requires all international students to prove that they have the financial means to support themselves while studying in the United States.
 If you are a member of the clergy or a religious, you need to document by either a bank statement or letter of support from your bishop or congregation that you have funds to live and study in the U.S. The U.S. Embassy will not issue you a visa if you do not have the necessary funds.
 Any tuition costs not covered by STM scholarship funds must be documented.